 So you want a natural solution for [insert health complaint here].
 After being steeped in treating disease states instead of the person for the past hundred years your first thought isn’t going to be: “I’ll use this essential oil because it has this energetic aspect that my body needs for balance.”
 Nope.
 You’re going to look at what western medicine would classify the essential oil for.

 Let’s say you’ve got a sinus headache.
-It’s allergy-season here in Central Texas and between the mold and the plant pollens a lot of folks are really suffering.
+It’s allergy season here in Southeastern Utah and between the mold and the plant pollens, a lot of folks are really suffering.
 What would be your first choice for that sinus headache from your essential oil kit?
 If you looked just at the chemistry you might choose, say, Peppermint.
-It’s rich in terpenic alcohols (aka monoterpenols) and right there on the monograph it says “decongestant,” that’d be just the thing!
+It’s rich in terpenic alcohols (aka monoterpenols) and right there on the monograph, it says “decongestant,” that’d be just the thing!

 But wait, that’s only part of the story of peppermint essential oil.
 Peppermint’s energetics give us deeper clues as to who should be utilizing this essential oil.
 It’s in the pungent family (TCM, Ayurveda, AGM) and likes to move and circulate energy in the body.
 It’s also classified as a Yin botanical with cooling properties.
 So, who needs these properties?
 Someone with a hot and Yang temperament, yes?
 Aha!
 What if your constitution tends toward cold though?
 What if your dominant dosha is Vata?
 What if it’s a Yin and cold season and the last thing you want is to amplify that temperature in yourself?
 Oh, then this isn’t the right essential oil for you at all.
 In fact, it might exacerbate your constitution and you’ll only feel worse.
 Well, that’s not the relief you were looking for.